Get your reading workshop ready to go with this free collection of ideas and resources.

 Organization for the Teacher

-This binder contains an assortment of planning forms to be used in your reading workshop along with forms to track classroom data.
-You will also find an assortment of reading conferencing forms.
+This binder contains an assortment of planning forms to be used in your reading workshop.
+You will also find some forms to track classroom data.
+There are an assortment of reading conferencing forms.

 Our Reading Conference Guide is a good addition to the conference forms you will find within the binder.